AbdassalamAhmad/Deploying-AWS-webapp-with-Terraform-GitHub-Actions/README.md

 1. Terraform (IaC): To deploy AWS Infrastructure resources using Terraform modules.
 2. AWS Resources:
 	- VPC (2 Public Subnets, 4 Private Subnets, Elastic IP, Nat Gateway, Internet Gateway).
-	- 3 EC2 Instances, and Application Load Balancer.
+	- 3 EC2 Instances (two for hosting the app and bastion host to ssh), and Application Load Balancer.
 	- RDS, and Elasticache.
 	- S3 and Dynamodb: to store state file and lock it.
 	- Security Groups.